telerik/xaml-docs/controls/radtilelist/features/orientation.md

 ---
-title: Tiles Arranegment
+title: Tiles Arrangement
-page_title: Tiles Arranegment
+page_title: Tiles Arrangement - TileList - Features
-description: Check our &quot;Orientation&quot; documentation article for the RadTileList {{ site.framework_name }} control.
+description: Check our &quot;Tiles Arrangement&quot; documentation article for the RadTileList {{ site.framework_name }} control.
 slug: radtilelist-tiles-arrangement
 tags: verticalalignment,horizontal,orietation
 published: True
 position: 4
 ---

-# Tiles Arranegment
+# Tiles Arrangement

 RadTileList allows you to control the order and alignment of the tiles in each group.